sabrinawilson8264/set/Report.md

 is_it_a_set([card_1, card_2, card_3], d, n)
 ```
 The function loops over each position in the card and checks if the value at that position is the same in all cards or different in all cards or otherwise.
-If the value of an attribute is _not_ the same on all cards or _not_ different on all cards, the function returns 0.
+If the value of an attribute is _not_ the same on all cards and _not_ different on all cards, the function returns 0.

 In the context of the example call, the function appends the 0th value in `card_1` and the 0th value in `card_2` and the 0th value in `card_3` to a list which is then converted to a set (python object) which deduplicates the values.
 If the set (python object) has length 1, the value at the 0th position must be the same on all 3 cards.
 Conversely, if the set (python object) has length 3, the value at the 0th position must be different on all 3 cards.
 If the condition is satisfied, we continue to the next position and repeat.
 If the condition is not satisfied, the cards do _not_ form a set and the function returns 0.